Rorima/html_css/notes.md

 ---

-You can use hex colors too:
+You can use hex colors instead of names if you want more precise colors:

 `<tr bgcolor="#8be76a">`